MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI-blockvendorpaymentsforPMapproval.md

 ---
 title: Vendor invoicing - Block vendor payments until approved by Project manager
-description: This topic outlines the functionality within Microsoft Dynamics 365 Project Operations that enables the blocking of vendor payments for vendor invoices until they are approved by the Project Manager.
+description: This topic outlines the functionality within Microsoft Dynamics 365 Project Operations that enables the blocking of vendor payments for vendor invoices until approved by the Project Manager in Dataverse.
 author: mukumarm
 ms.date: 06/07/2023
 ms.topic: article